BHP Billiton Iron Ore Process Control Network (PCN) Remediation

 Technology is continually improving, and in the case of communications systems, the speed and robustness of ethernet technologies has vastly improved in recent times.
 In order to provide fast and reliable communications to production critical environments it is necessary to refresh the technologies at regular intervals.

-The aim of this project was to upgrade the existing critical communications systems that keep the plant running – otherwise known as Plant Control Networks (PCN).
+Calibre was engaged to upgrade the existing critical communications systems that keep the plant running – otherwise known as Plant Control Networks (PCN).
 This involved replacing end-of-life network equipment, resolving network misconfigurations, and migrating end devices from the “legacy” network.

 The objectives for the PCN project include: